 (d) a Member who is of unsound mind and has been found so by a court of Canada or elsewhere;

-At least one-quarter of the Directors shall be resident Canadians and at least one Director shall be a resident of Saskatchewan.
+At least one-quarter of the Directors shall be citizens or residents Canadians.
+All Directors shall be a resident of or licensed to practice as a pharmacist in Saskatchewan.

 A Director appointed pursuant to Section.
 5.7 is not required to be a Member of the Association.

 A person who is elected or appointed a Director is not a Director and is deemed not to have been elected or appointed to hold office as a Director, unless:

 (a) he or she was present at the meeting when he or she was elected or appointed and did not refuse to act as a Director; or